grantmauger15/Movie-Picker/README.md

 ## Features
 - Retrieve a random movie with the option to use critical ranking, director, runtime, genre, year, language, rating, cast, and much more as a filter.
-- Mark movies as listened to by removing them from the pool of albums that can be selected.
+- Mark movies as listened to by removing them from the pool of movies that can be selected.
 - List all movies that are removed from the selection pool.
 ## Installation
 ### 1) Download the repository using CMD